 How much time does a recruiter take to read over a resume?
 A minute?
 30 seconds?
 Not even close - 6 seconds on average.
-So stand out, and make it easier for recruiters to find you (and while you're at it, look for available internships/jobs).
+So stand out, and make it easier for Marketing EDGE corporate sponsors to find you (and while you're at it, look for available internships/jobs).

 Create the Resumé Recruiters Want to Read with 5 Easy Tips